makototakahara/makototakahara.github.io/_posts/2024-01-15-heart-disease-classification.md

 ### Alternative Approach

 We stated in the exploratory data analysis that the `Cholesterol` variable had many observations at 0, which is highly unlikely given the literature.
-However, given the
+However, it is difficult to remove these observations from the training dataset as we would lose a high proprtion of observations from the training dataset.
+Moreover, the testing dataset also contains many observations with `Cholesterol` at 0, so we cannot ignore this problem algother.
+Finally, we are uncertain about removing the `Cholesterol` variable given the literature about its link to heart disease.

+As such, we utilize two separate logistic regression models to mitigate the effects of these observations.
+We separate the training and testing data into two groups each: `Cholesterol` = 0 or `Cholesterol` > 0.

+The first logistic regression model is trained with all observations in the training data, but tested with only testing data with `Cholesterol` = 0.
+This model does not use `Cholesterol` as a predictor.
+In doing so, we are able to use all observations in the training data to fit a model, mitigating the effect of removing `Cholesterol` as a predictor.

+The second logistic regression model is trained on observations in the training data with `Cholesterol` > 0 and also tested on observations in the testing data with `Cholesterol` > 0.
+This allows us to keep `Cholesterol` as a predictor in the model for observations that presumably did not have measurement error.

+### Alternative Approach 2

+## Conclusion